ArnaoutLab/sentropy/README.md

 ```

 ## Computing relative entropies
 In addition to computing entropies, `sentropy` also computes the relative entropies between sets, both with and without inter-species similarity.
-To do so, we can re-use the method `relative_sentropy`, this time passing 2 abundance arrays as the first 2 arguments (with the second abundance playing the role of the ``reference`` probability distribution commonly denoted by $Q$ in the usual notation of the Kullback-Leibler divergence).
+To do so, we can re-use the method `sentropy`, this time passing 2 abundance arrays as the first 2 arguments (with the second abundance playing the role of the ``reference`` probability distribution commonly denoted by $Q$ in the usual notation of the Kullback-Leibler divergence).
 As an example usage, we come back to the example of vertebrates versus invertebrates.
 By running:
 ```
 sentropy(counts_2b_1, counts_2b_2, similarity=S_2b, viewpoint=1, return_dataframe=True)
 ```